 Since drain water usually includes significant amounts of grease, removing heat from the water can cause the dissolved grease to solidify in the piping downstream of the heat exchanger, creating a maintenance headache.

 Many kitchens have "hot spots" — areas where heat builds up near cooking appliances.
 A special heat pump, designed to produce hot water is a perfect way to recover heat from hot kitchens and use it to heat or supplement hot water.

 Heat Recovery from Refrigeration Equipment

 Most kitchens have several pieces of refrigeration equipment—walk-in freezers and coolers, ice machines, etc. Heat can be extracted from the condensing units of this refrigeration equipment and used to pre-heat water or air during the heating season.
 If the refrigeration equipment is water cooled, heat recovery can be very cost effective and straightforward.
-The factsheet Heat Recovery from Kitchen Refrigeration from Canada shows how.
+The Natural Resources Canada factsheet Heat Recovery from Kitchen Refrigeration describes the technology.